-Using with Manuel
+Using with Sybil

-Manuel is an excellent take on testing the examples found in documentation.
-It works by applying a set of specialised parsers to the documentation and testing or otherwise using the the blocks returned by those parsers.
+Sybil is a tool for testing the examples found in documentation.
+It works by applying a set of specialised parsers to the documentation and testing or otherwise using the examples returned by those parsers.

-The key differences between testing with Manuel and the traditional doctest are that it is possible to plug in different types of parser, not just the "python console session" one, and so it is possible to test different types of examples.
-TestFixtures provides one these plugins to aid working with TempDirectory objects.
-This plugin makes use of topic directives with specific classes set to perform different actions.
+The key differences between testing with Sybil and traditional doctests are that it is possible to plug in different types of parser, not just the "python console session" one, and so it is possible to test different types of examples.
+TestFixtures provides one these parsers to aid working with TempDirectory objects.
+This parser makes use of topic directives with specific classes set to perform different actions.

-The following sections describe how to use this plugin to help with writing temporary files and checking their contents.
+The following sections describe how to use this parser to help with writing temporary files and checking their contents.